Unipisa/Softi-Workbench/additional-materials/workplace/SoftiStoryInventory.md

 ## Images to be loaded to Wikimedia Commons for the Softi story

 They are in folder SOFTI-WORKBENCH/workplace/ImagesToBeLoadedToCommons.
-Their respective proposed metadata are listed in the "Use of the above section-" below.
+Their respective proposed metadata are listed in the "Use of the above" section, below.

 ## Commons Categories to be created for the Softi story
 * Historical software with a SWH-story